If we think about castles in England then this one is most probably the first that comes to mind.

 The castle was severely damaged after the war and was instantly repaired.
 The siege apparently made the King freak out and Henry III, King John’s successor, ordered to rebuild the walls of the Lower Ward in stone and include a gate.

-He also commissioned the constructions of 3 towers which were built between 1224 and 1230, the Curfew, Garter and the Salisbury towers.
+He also commissioned the construction of 3 towers which were built between 1224 and 1230, the Curfew, Garter, and the Salisbury towers.

-10. Henry III made the division between the Upper and Lower Wards
+10. Henry III divided the Upper and Lower Wards

 Henry III was the first King who really made significant changes to the castle.
 He didn’t just strengthen its defenses, he also improved the royal accommodation and made the division between the Upper and Lower Wards.
 This would provide the King and his Queen, Eleanor of Provence, along with their children more privacy.